waimea-jestevenson/level-2-programing--assessment/docs/test-plan.md

 ### Expected test result

-The coins should be able to go into the first and last places of the bored .
+The coins should be able to go into the first and last places of the bored.

 ---

-### Invalid
+## Invalid

 testing that the user can't input an invalid move.